 “Big cats” is a term commonly used in reference to large wild cats.
-The list of big cats below contains some basic information on each of the wild cats considered a big cat, including the smallest of the big cats, the clouded leopard and Sunda clouded leopard.
+The list of big cats below includes the different types of big cats worldwide, from tigers (the largest big cats) to clouded leopards (the smallest big cats).

 The Big Cats List

 The world’s fastest land animal.
 Cheetahs (Acinonyx jubalus) once ranged throughout India, Pakistan, Russia, Iran and the Middle East, but due to diminishing populations, most cheetahs can only be found in the eastern and southern parts of Africa.
 Today there are less than 10,000 cheetah’s left in the world.
 Find groups working on cheetah conservation..
 IUCN Red List of Endangered Species: Vulnerable.